virtual-bridge/postgres-metabase/README.md

 - Clone this repository

 ## Configuration
-- Copy the .env.sample to .env and update the values as required with your desired credentials for the postgres and metabase database credentials
+- Copy the sample.env-file to .env and update the values as required with your desired credentials for the postgres and metabase database credentials

 ## Usage